howsoai/platform-installation-examples/helm-airgap/README.md

-# Helm Airgap Installation for Howso Platform
+# Helm Air-gap Installation for Howso Platform

 ## Introduction

-This guide details the process of deploying the Howso Platform using Helm in a airgapped Kubernetes environment.
+This guide details the process of deploying the Howso Platform using Helm in a air-gapped Kubernetes environment.
 The main goal is not use external registries for both container images, and Helm charts.
 Instead additional steps are added to download/upload these components.
 The chart values are also modified to use the local registry.

-A real airgapped Kubernetes environments will have pipelines for [scanning images](../container-scanning/README.md), and their own secured container registries.
+Production air-gapped Kubernetes environments will have pipelines for [scanning images](../container-scanning/README.md), and their own secured container registries.
 This example will use a local registry setup by k3d.

 Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a Kubernetes cluster running, with a howso namespace, the kubectl kots plugin installed, and are logged into the Helm registry.